jeromy-vandusen-obs/u2b/README.md

+# U2b

+A sample application built for experimenting with React.
+This is an implementation of basic YouTube functionality, minus the actual video streaming.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>